deepakkavoor/gsoc-2020-prague/index.md

 ## Introduction and Motivation

 The Low Latency, Low Loss Scalable Throughput (L4S) architecture is designed to reduce latency for all Internet applications.
 In order to reduce queuing delay, this approach shifts the focus from optimizing Active Queue Management (AQM) towards introducing newer techniques in the TCP.
-The core objective is to use a congestion control mechanism that _scales_ with congestion in the network.
+The core objective here is to use a congestion control mechanism that _scales_ with RTT and network link speeds.

 Existing TCP congestion controls such as Reno and Cubic can perform badly in high-speed networks because of their slow response with large congestion windows.
 These _non-scalable_ congestion controls fail to better utilize networks with high bandwidth-delay products. _Scalable_ TCP offers a robust mechanism to improve this performance using traditional TCP receivers without interacting badly with existing traffic.